 When tea came along, it was sold in coffee houses in London as an alternative to coffee before tea rooms started to open.

 Gin was extremely popular in Britain.
 In the 1700’s people drank an average of 2 pints of gin per week.
-This period in history is often referred to as the โgin crazeโ.
+This period in history is often referred to as the ‘gin craze’.
 There were more than 7000 legal gin shops in London, and numerous illegal gin sellers and brewers as well.
 In 1751 the Gin Act was passed which meant that gin production now attracted high taxes so people switched their attention to the new and exotic tea in the country.

-How Is Tea Made?
+How Tea Is Made

-Which Queen Made Tea Popular In England?
+The Queen Who Made Tea Popular

 Tea became more popular than coffee as well as chocolate and alcohol due to the British East India Company.
 They had a monopoly over the tea industry in Britain.
 Tea was seen as inherently British and the British government encouraged its people to drink it because they gained revenue from tea taxation.